lab-taco/lab-taco.github.io/README.md

-# Kording lab page
+# TACO lab page

-This is repository for [Kording lab page](http://kordinglab.com/).
+This is repository for [TACO lab page](https://taco-lab.net/).
 We use Jekyll to run our Github page.
 We are welcome for other people to contribute to our site not just lab members.
 Feel free to fork and pull-request!

 ## Run the page locally using Jekyll